Periodic Floer pro-spectra from the Seiberg-Witten equations: Relative invariants of four-manifolds with boundary

 In this section we prove Theorem~\ref{relative}.
 Let $X$ be a compact 4-manifold with boundary $Y$ such that the image of $H^1(X;\rr)$ in $H^1(Y; \rr)$ is $0.$ Assume that $X$ has a $spin^c$ structure $\hat \spc$ which extends $\spc,$ and that we are given orientations on $H^1(X; \rr)$ and $H^2_+(X; \rr).$

-Our goal is to construct a relative Seiberg-Witten invariant of $X$ in the form of an element in a stable homotopy group of $\swf_0(Y, \spc).$ This construction was done in Section 9 of \cite{M} for the case $b_1(Y)=0.$ The current case is more or less similar, so here we will only sketch the construction.
-The reader is referred to \cite{M} for the analytical details.
+Our goal is to construct a relative Seiberg-Witten invariant of $X$ in the form of an element in a stable homotopy group of $\swf_0(Y, \spc).$ This construction was done in Section 9 of \cite{M} for the case $b_1(Y)=0$, and then corrected by Khandhawit in \cite{Kh}.
+The current case is more or less similar, so here we will only sketch the construction.
+The reader is referred to \cite{M, Kh} for the analytical details.

 Let us also choose a $spin^c$ connection $\hat A_0$ on $X$ which restricts to $A_0$ on $Y.$ Then we can define the Seiberg-Witten map